Quantum memories at finite temperature: Local Hamiltonians and Quantum Error Correction

 \subsection{Zero-Temperature Stability}

-In addition to considering the stability of memories against thermal noise, which is the subject of this Review, we must also be mindful of the effects of perturbations when designing quantum memories.
+In addition to considering the stability of memories against thermal noise, we must also be mindful of the effects of perturbations when designing quantum memories.
 Any deviation of a Hamiltonian from our idealized expectations will cause differences in energies as well as dynamics.
 This can have deleterious effects for any quantum information stored and processed in the system.
 Fortunately, topologically ordered systems are naturally adept at suppressing the effects of such perturbations at zero temperature.
 Even so, for arbitrary suppression we require systems of arbitrarily large size, so we will be interested in the thermodynamic limit for true stability.

 Probably the most well known, but also most misinterpreted result regarding perturbations in topological ordered systems is that of \cite{BravyiHastingsMichalakis10}.
 In that work gapped Hamiltonians made up of local, frustration-free and commuting terms are considered at zero temperature where the degenerate ground state space is topologically ordered.
 Local perturbations of general form with finite but sufficiently low strength with respect to the unperturbed Hamiltonian gap are then introduced.
 It is shown that the splitting of the topologically originated ground state degeneracy is at most exponentially small with the system size.
 It is further shown that the gap between the ground state space and its excited states is also stable against small local perturbations.
 The topologically ordered phase is then preserved in the thermodynamic limit, and any given degree of suppression can be efficiently realized.
 The explicit example of the toric code Hamiltonian perturbed by magnetic fields has been well studied in Refs.~\cite{Dusuel, Trebst07, Vidal09, Tupitsyn}.